jamjarlabs/JamJarWeb/docs/reference/classes/defaulttexturevertexshader.md

-# Class: DefaultTextFragmentShader
+# Class: DefaultTextureVertexShader

-DefaultTextFragmentShader is the shader loaded for handling the "default_text_fragment" shader choice, used as defaults in rendering text.
-Allows specifying text color to override the default texture.
+DefaultVertexShader is the shader loaded for handling the "default_vertex" shader choice, used as the default shader and expected to be loaded.

 ## Hierarchy

 * [GLSLShader](glslshader.md)

-  ↳ **DefaultTextFragmentShader**
+  ↳ **DefaultTextureVertexShader**

 ## Implements